GeoCoq/GeoCoq/README.md

 # GeoCoq
-A formalization of geometry in Coq based on Tarski's axiom system
+A formalization of geometry in Coq.

 Details and installation instructions can be found : http://geocoq.github.io/GeoCoq/